jake31may/intro-to-matlab/_episodes/05_plotting.md

 ![plot3](plot3.png)

 ## Multiple plots
 Sometimes we may want to plot on the same figure.
-There are two ways this is commonly completed: using `hold` or `subplot`.
+This is commonly completed in two ways: using `hold` or `subplot`.

 ### hold
-Let's consider the sine and cosine functions that we wish to plot on the same figure: $y = \sin(x)$ and $y= \cos(x)$.
+Let's consider the sine and cosine functions we wish to plot on the same figure: $y = \sin(x)$ and $y= \cos(x)$.
 We could easily create a matrix with the output data with the following code:
 ```
 % Create data
 x = -pi:0.01:pi;